CurtRod/SimpleEVSE-WiFi/README.md

 * A complete Wallbox based on EVSE Wallbox [link](http://evracing.cz/simple-evse-wallbox/) (min.
 Software revision 8 is needed - read the manual there for updating your EVSE software)
 * An ESP8266 module or a development board like **WeMos D1 mini** or **NodeMcu 1.0**
 * (optional) An electricity meter with S0 interface
-* (optional) A MFRC522 RFID PCD Module or PN532 NFC Reader Module or Wiegand based RFID reader
+* (optional) A MFRC522 RFID Module (PN532 and Wiegand based RFID reader modules are not supported at this time)
 * (optional) n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number

 #### Wiring (WeMos D1 mini/ NodeMcu)